netlify/next-on-netlify/README.md

 From now on, whenever you want to preview your application locally, just run:

-1. `npm run build`: This will run `next build` to build your Next.js app and `next-on-netlify` to prepare your Next.js app for compatibility with Netlify
+1. `npx next-on-netlify watch`: This will run `next build` to build your Next.js app and `next-on-netlify` to prepare your Next.js app for compatibility with Netlify.
+Any source code changes will trigger another build.
 1. `netlify dev`: This will emulate Netlify on your computer and let you preview your app on `http://localhost:8888`.

 *Note:*